qwq321qwq/hmc_robot/README.md

-# Hierarchical Motion Control for Industrial Robots for Real time simulation
+# Hierarchical Motion Control for Industrial Robots Using ROS
 Hierarchical motion control for real time simulation of industrial robots

 In order to use this code, please follow the following,